zandaleph/altmeta-org/public/weblog/zack/2019/11/blog-of-my-dreams.md

 ---
-title: 'Blog of My Dreams'
+title: "Blog of My Dreams"
-date: '2019-11-10'
+date: "2019-11-10"
-lead: 'If you wait long enough, it will come.'
+lead: "If you wait long enough, it will come."
+shortname: "blogv2"
 ---

 The wheel turns, and once again this website is resurrected by a bit of spare